SNR estimation for Diffusion-Weighted Images#

 In classical MRI, SNR can be defined as the ratio of the mean of the signal divided by the standard deviation of the underlying Gaussian noise, that is \(SNR = mean(signal) / std(noise)\).
 The noise standard deviation can be computed from the background in any of the DW images.
 How do we compute the mean of the signal, and what signal?

-First, we compute the tensor model in a brain mask (see the Reconstruction of the diffusion signal with the Tensor model example for further explanations).
+First, we compute the tensor model in a brain mask (see the Reconstruction of the diffusion signal with DTI (single tensor) model example for further explanations).

 Let’s load the necessary modules: